Researchers Say Some People Have Developed 'Superhuman Immunity' Against COVID-19

 “There are some of us that have this super ability to be able to recover from infections, COVID being one of them, a little better than the general population,” said Archana Narayan, and Immunologist with North Texas Allergy & Asthma Associates.

+Experts say it’s a rare phenomenon.READ MORE: Flower Mound, Frisco & Round Rock, Texas Make Money Magazine's 50 Best Places To Live List

-“it’s a descriptive term for an individual to generate very high amounts of neutralizing antibodies,” Dr. Mohanakrishnan Sathyamoorthy, Chair of Internal Medicine, TCU and UNTHSC.
+“It’s a descriptive term for an individual to generate very high amounts of neutralizing antibodies,” Dr. Mohanakrishnan Sathyamoorthy, Chair of Internal Medicine, Texas Christian University and the University of North Texas Health Science Center.

 Studies show that some folks may have hit the genetic jackpot, meaning their bodies can develop very high levels antibodies that neutralize the virus.